 MBFC Credibility Rating: LOW CREDIBILITY

-Both the Epoch Times and The BL are associated with Falun Gong, a spiritual practice that is banned in China.
+Both the Epoch Times and The BL are associated with Falun Gong, a banned spiritual practice in China.

 Funded by / Ownership

 The BL is owned by The Beauty of Life Inc, based in Middletown, New York, which is headed by “Trung Vu and John Nania.
 Trung Vu had been the CEO of the Vietnamese edition of The Epoch Times and later worked for the related NTD TV.
 John Nania served as editor in chief at The Epoch Times English edition from 2004 to 2015.”
 Revenue is primarily derived through advertising.

 In review, The BL typically republishes or reports on news articles by other sources.
 Articles and headlines frequently contain loaded emotional language with central themes being anti-communist China such as this CCP Virus tests not required for thousands of migrants at the border under Biden’s DHS and pro-former President Trump such as this Half a million patriots watch Trump celebration in Florida.
 The first story is sourced to the far-right and Questionable Breitbart, while the second is sourced to video from the Right Side Broadcasting Network.

 Editorially, The BL strongly favors the right and frequently denigrates the Chinese government.
 They also frequently promote misinformation and pseudoscience such as this ‘The greatest hoax perpetrated on the public’: Renowned virologist rejects measures imposed during the pandemic, promoting anti-mask propaganda.
 They also promote debunked conspiracies related to 9/11 and election fraud during the 2020 election ‘Data dump’ of 143,300 votes for Joe Biden proves election fraud happened, says President Trump.
 They generally promote conspiracy theories and misinformation with a strong right-leaning bias.